 Trivial file transfer protocol (TFTP) is suited for those applications that do not require complex procedures of FTP and do not have enough resources (RAM, ROM) for this purpose.

+Typical applications of TFTP include loading the image on diskless machine and upgrading the operating system in network devices such as routers.

 The main features TFTP are :

 1. TFTP is based on client/server principle.
 2. It uses Well-known UDP port number 69 for TFTP server.
 3. TFTP 1S unsecured protocol.
 4. TFTP does not support authentication.
 5 Every TFTP data unit has a sequence number.
 6. Each data unit is individually acknowledged.
 After receiving the acknowledgement the next data unit is sent.
 7. Error recovery is by retransmission after timeout.